 Writers: Gene Wilder & Mel Brooks (based on the characters from the novel Frankenstein by Mary Shelley).
 Music by John Morris.
 108 minutes rated PG for Adult Themes & Language.
 Filmed in Black and White (no offense)

-"Young Frankenstein" availability on video and on DVD from Amazon.com
+"Young Frankenstein" is available on video and on DVD

 Some other Mel Brooks films: